-Serving 1,700 households each year, LARS is a source of hope and relief for members of the Laurel community who struggle to meet their basic needs.
-At its Community Crisis Center, help may mean rental assistance after an unexpected illness causes lost hours at work, or a bag of groceries, so a family does not have to choose between buying food and filling a prescription.
+Serving 900 households each year, LARS is a source of hope and relief for members of the Laurel community who struggle to meet their basic needs.
+At its Community Crisis Center, help may mean rental assistance after an unexpected illness causes lost hours at work, or a bag of groceries so a family does not have to choose between buying food and filling a prescription.
 Case managers connect clients to comprehensive social services and work with them to set goals and build skills in areas like personal finance, education, employment, and mental and physical well-being.
 And for individuals and families coping with chronic homelessness and disabilities, LARS provides subsidized housing and supportive services to get them off the streets and on the path to stability.
-Your support provides a lifeline in crisis … and a stepping stone to independence.
+Support here means a lifeline in crisis … and a path to independence.

 Headquarters: MD-Prince George's County